agile-learning-institute/mentorHub-curriculum-api/README.md

 ### Test Health Endpoint

-This endpoint supports the Promethius monitoring standards for a healthcheck endpoint
+This endpoint supports the Prometheus monitoring standards for a healthcheck endpoint

 ```bash
 curl http://localhost:8088/api/health/